develprr/metamatic-blog/_posts/2022-04-11-wrap-easter-eggs-faster-to-give-perfect-gifts.markdown

 much else than sorting out Legos if you go for it.
 You'll be doing it only to realize that they are all mixed up again at the next occasion.

-So wnough with Legos.
+So much about Legos.
 Let's talk about something merrier, it's already Easter for God's sake!

 ## About easter eggs, then